danieladam7/danieladam7/README.md

 ## 💡 Development Skills

-✔ With proven experience developing scalable, reliable, resilient, and secure backend applications using Python and Django Framework.
+✔ Proven experience developing scalable, reliable, resilient, and secure backend applications using Python and Django Framework.

 ✔ Highly skilled in AWS services for deployment, infrastructure handling, and CI/CD, and use Git for Version Control.

 ✔ Solid background in object-oriented design, microservice architecture and event-driven design, Data Structures and Algorithms, and clean coding.

-✔ Strong  knowledge and project-based background in supervised and unsupervised machine learning, as well as in natural language processing.
+✔ Strong  knowledge and project-based background in supervised and unsupervised machine learning and natural language processing.

 ## 💻 Technologies and Tools
 [![My Skills](https://skillicons.dev/icons?i=django,py,java,aws,postgres,git)](https://skillicons.dev)